-- According to a statement received by Techpoint Africa, allegedly from Kloud Commerce's Board of Directors, the allegations of financial impropriety levelled against the company's CEO are unfounded rumours peddled by a SAFE investor.
+- According to a statement received by Techpoint Africa, allegedly from Kloud Commerce's Board of Directors, the accusations of financial impropriety levelled against the company's CEO are unfounded rumours peddled by a SAFE investor.

 - The statement, however, admits that there had been disputes between the co-founders sometime in Q1 of 2022.